 While New Orleans may be famous for its Mardi Gras, voodoo magic, and mouth-watering cuisine, it’s also got a spooky side that’s not to be missed!
 This city is becoming known as one of America’s most haunted, so watch your back!

 If you’re feeling brave, check out the following most haunted hotels in New Orleans!
 Surprise, surprise, most of them are located in the good ol’ French Quarter – where else would ghosts want to hang out?

 1. The Hotel Monteleone

-The first stop on your tour to find the most haunted hotel in New Orleans lands you in the very haunted French Quarter, at the Hotel Monteleone!
+The first stop on your tour of the most haunted places to stay in New Orleans lands you in the very haunted French Quarter at the Hotel Monteleone!

-From the day that the Hotel Monteleone opened in 1886, it was home to everyone from royalty to movie stars to political figures and much more.
-Today the Hotel Monteleone is still a luxury hotel for guests of all sorts but it is also home to numerous ghosts.
+From the day the Hotel Monteleone opened in 1886, it was home to everyone from royalty to movie stars to political figures.
+Today the Hotel Monteleone is still a luxury hotel for guests of all sorts, but it is also home to numerous ghosts.

 In the lobby of the hotel sits a grandfather clock.
 People have said that the ghost of the clockmaker tends to the clock at all hours.

 Other people have seen the ghost of a man that appears completely naked, save for a feathered mask, before them in their room.
 He then vanishes unexpectedly.

 The spirits of the original owner and a Jazz singer linger around the hotel.
 One sad ghost is a small child who holds your hand, makes eye contact, and then vanishes.